apache/spark/docs/index.md

 # Running the Examples and Shell

 Spark comes with several sample programs in the `examples` directory.
-To run one of the samples, use `./run-example <class> <params>` in the top-level Spark directory (the `run-example` script sets up the appropriate paths and launches that program).
+To run one of the samples, use `./bin/run-example <class> <params>` in the top-level Spark directory (the `bin/run-example` script sets up the appropriate paths and launches that program).
-For example, try `./run-example org.apache.spark.examples.SparkPi local`.
+For example, try `./bin/run-example org.apache.spark.examples.SparkPi local`.
 Each example prints usage help when run with no parameters.

 Note that all of the sample programs take a `<master>` parameter specifying the cluster URL